MicrosoftLearning/mslearn-azure-ml/Instructions/01-Explore-Azure-Machine-Learning.md

 In this exercise, you'll use the Azure portal to provision Azure Machine Learning to explore all options.

 1. Sign into the [Azure portal](https://portal.azure.com).
-2. Create a new **Machine Learning** resource with the following settings:
+2. Create a new **Azure Machine Learning** resource with the following settings:
     - **Subscription**: *Your Azure subscription*
     - **Resource group**: `rg-dp100-labs`
     - **Workspace name**: `mlw-dp100-labs`